8 Natural Home Remedies for UTI

 Sip on some cranberry juice

 Cranberry juice recipes are one of the most popular home remedies for UTI prevention.
-Dr. Ross says it can’t hurt to drink cranberry juice or take cranberry tablets to help prevent UTIs, but the research is inconclusive on whether it truly helps.
+Dr. Ross says it can’t hurt to take cranberry tablets or drink cranberry juice to help prevent UTIs, but the research is inconclusive on whether it truly helps.
 Research in the Journal of Nutrition shows that it can reduce the risk of a UTI by as much as 26 percent.
 This is likely thanks to the active ingredient in cranberries that can prevent bacteria from sticking to the bladder walls, Dr. Prince says.
 However, there’s usually not enough of this ingredient in cranberry juices or pills to make a significant difference.
 Dr. Prince notes that a few studies show that these remedies might be most beneficial in women who have recurrent UTIs—not just the occasional infection.
 Plus, she can personally vouch for their effectiveness.
-Dr. Prince hasn’t had an infection since her three prior back-to-back infections since using cranberry juice pills.
+Dr. Prince hasn’t had an infection since her three prior back-to-back infections after using cranberry pills for UTI treatment.

 Take extra vitamin C